Science: Habitat Connectivity

 As with migration corridor mapping, GPS collar data can be used to identify potential movement barriers which may prevent an individual from safely moving between habitat patches within a home range or may impede dispersal into isolated populations.
 CDFW has previously collaborated with other state and federal agencies on the Highway 89 Project to implement wildlife road crossing structures.
 Efforts like this help to maintain connectivity across various scales, from the individual home range scale, to the species distribution scale.
 While this is important for all species, it is especially important for large mammals that require extensive habitat.

-Aquatic Connectivity and Fish Passage
+Aquatic Connectivity & Fish Passage

 underwater shot of two fish with green heads and red bodies swimming in a river